silpasreeni99/Data-For-Storytelling/README.md

 📌 In addition, it needs a good domain knowledge to build business insights from data.
 Not every user is a business expert.

-📌 Given a snapshot of data, we would like to build a system which can tell a story from the data.
+📌 Given a particular dataset, we would like to build a system which can tell a story from the data.

 📌 The story includes the automation in the sense of being driven by the data, context and personal preferences.